mcesar-rlacruz/atc_pvvx_monitor/README.md

   -d, --date            include date into timestamps.
 ```

 All these options seem self-explanatory.
 Only `-s` and `-p` may require a comment.
-When scanning for BLE advertisements, some backends may block the  Bluetooth adapter for other uses.
-Thus, it may be required to scan for a given time and then release the adapter for some other time.
-Options `-s` and `-p` set these times (in s) respectively.
+When passively scanning for BLE advertisements, some backends (Linux with some chipsets) report each BLE device only once.
+Thus, in order to continuously report advertisements from the same devices, it is necessary to scan for a while and then stop the scanning in order to relaunch it later.
+Options `-s` and `-p` set the duration (in s) of these scan and pause between scans periods respectively.
 If option `-s 0` is given, scanning never pauses.
-If your sensors have and advertisement period of, say, T seconds, a small multiple of T may be enough.
+If your sensors have and advertisement period of, say, T seconds, a small multiple of T may be enough for `-s`.
+Test your system for expected behaviour before setting option `-s 0`.

 By default, the log does not contain timestamps.
 This is because, when run as a daemon/service, the log messages are managed by `journald`, that inserts them.
+Inserting timestamps in the log may be controlled with options `-t` and `-d`.

 ## Configuration